-By Dr. Stephanie Glenn and Dr. Erin Kinney

-Geotechnology Research Institute - Houston Advanced Research Center

-Submitted to TCEQ June 2023

-Contract No. 582-19-90217
+By Dr. Stephanie Glenn and Dr. Erin Kinney Geotechnology Research Institute - Houston Advanced Research Center Submitted to TCEQ June 2023 Contract No. 582-19-90217

-Prepared for:

-Galveston Bay Estuary Program

-Texas Commission on Environmental Quality

-17041 El Camino Real

-Suite 210

-Houston, Texas 77058

-This project was funded by the Texas Commission on Environmental Quality
+Published by the Texas Commission on Environmental Quality, May 2024, Water Quality Planning Division, AS-494 Prepared for: Galveston Bay Estuary Program Texas Commission on Environmental Quality 17041 El Camino Real Suite 210 Houston, Texas 77058 This project was funded by the Texas Commission on Environmental Quality